MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-1.0/Microsoft.Graph.Notes/New-MgGroupOnenoteNotebook.md

 Create a new OneNote notebook.
 This API is available in the following national cloud deployments.

+> [!NOTE]
+> To view the beta release of this cmdlet, view [New-MgBetaGroupOnenoteNotebook](/powershell/module/Microsoft.Graph.Beta.Notes/New-MgBetaGroupOnenoteNotebook?view=graph-powershell-beta)

 ## SYNTAX

 ### CreateExpanded (Default)